malay21/image-steganography/README.md

 > "Bmessenger" is a cross-platform application, it can be used on windows or linux with proper setup.

-> This is a python based image steganography application which provides double protection to transfer secret message.
+> This is a python based image steganography application which provides double protection to create secret message.

 ---